zuanming/fourthrepo/README.md

 ### Courses and Tutors
 * The courses page is displayed with multi-carousels showing the course title, a logo image and its price for users to scroll through, separated into the types of development platforms.
-    * The multi-item carousel becomes a single-item carousel on mobile screens.
+    * The multi-item carousel reduces in items shown on smaller screens.
 * This is done to prevent the cluttering of information, by showing only critical details on the main pages and additional details in their detail pages.
 * Users can access the details page by either clicking on the "Profile" or "View Details" buttons for Tutors and Courses respectively or by clicking on the profile image or logo image.
 * Within each details page, the related tutors or courses are displayed in small cards and are hyperlinked to their respective details page for users to quickly navigate between pages for information.<br>